 Recognize The Significance

 As we begin to look at the second part of 2 Timothy 1:7 NLT, it is very tempting to try and shy away from embracing this God-given spirit.
 It is important that we do not discount what is going on here in this process.
-The verse is calling us away from our flesh, away from the fear which has held us captive up until this point.
-This process is surrendering the false sense of control which we believe that we held prior to this realization.
-In many respects, there might be some grieving which occurs as we give up what we have known and start to embrace the Holy Spirit.
+The verse is calling us away from our flesh, away from the fear that has held us captive up until this point.
+This process is surrendering the false sense of control which we believe we held prior to this realization.
+In many respects, there might be some grieving that occurs as we give up what we have known and start to embrace the Holy Spirit.

 “For God has not given us a spirit of fear and timidity, but of power, love, and self-discipline.”